oegea/adp/README.md

 ```
 *Values are provided as examples.*

-Once the UPDATE CLIENT receives a response, it MUST check that the value of the "protocolVersion" parameter matches with the APPLICATION SERVICE protocol version.
+Once the UPDATE CLIENT receives a response, it MUST check that the value of the `protocolVersion` parameter matches with the APPLICATION SERVICE protocol version.

-To perform the protocol version checking, the UPDATE CLIENT MAY get the APPLICATION SERVICE protocol version by performing the same HTTPS request than the described in "UPDATE CLIENT configuration" operation.
+To perform the protocol version checking, the UPDATE CLIENT MAY get the APPLICATION SERVICE protocol version by performing the same HTTPS request than the described in `UPDATE CLIENT configuration` operation.

 If one of the actors is using a different ADP version, or an ADP version not implemented by the UPDATE CLIENT, the handshake MUST be terminated showing an error, and any update operation MUST NOT be continued.